lucascbeyeler/zmbackup/README.md

 ```
 $ zmbackup -h
-usage: zmbackup [-f] [options] <mail>
+usage: zmbackup -f [-m,-dl,-al,-ldp] [-d,-a] <mail/domain>
-       zmbackup [-i] <mail>
+       zmbackup -i <mail>
-       zmbackup [-r] [options] <session> <mail>
+       zmbackup -r [-m,-dl,-al,-ldp] [-d,-a] <session> <mail>
-       zmbackup [-r] [-ro] <session> <mail_origin> <mail_destination>
+       zmbackup -r [-ro] <session> <mail_origin> <mail_destination>
-       zmbackup [-d] <session>
+       zmbackup -d <session>
+       zmbackup -m

 Options:

  -f,  --full                      : Execute full backup of an account, a list of accounts, or all accounts.
  -i,  --incremental               : Execute incremental backup for an account, a list of accounts, or all accounts.
  -l,  --list                      : List all backup sessions that still exist in your disk.
  -r,  --restore                   : Restore the backup inside the users account.
  -d,  --delete                    : Delete a session of backup.
  -hp, --housekeep                 : Execute the Housekeep to remove old sessions - Zmbhousekeep
  -m,  --migrate                   : Migrate the database from TXT to SQLITE3 and vice versa.
  -v,  --version                   : Show the zmbackup version.
+ -h,  --help                      : Show this help

 Full Backup Options:

  -m,   --mail                     : Execute a backup of an account, but only the mailbox.
  -dl,  --distributionlist         : Execute a backup of a distributionlist instead of an account.
  -al,  --alias                    : Execute a backup of an alias instead of an account.
  -ldp, --ldap                     : Execute a backup of an account, but only the ldap entry.
+ -d,   --domain                   : Execute a backup of only a set of domains, comma separated
+ -a,   --account                  : Execute a backup of only a set of accounts, comma separated

 Restore Backup Options:

+ -m,   --mail                     : Execute a restore of an account,  but only the mailbox.
  -dl,  --distributionlist         : Execute a restore of a distributionlist instead of an account.
  -al,  --alias                    : Execute a restore of an alias instead of an account.
- -m, --mail                      : Execute a restore of an account,  but only the mailbox.
  -ldp, --ldap                     : Execute a restore of an account, but only the ldap entry.
  -ro,  --restoreOnAccount         : Execute a restore of an account inside another account.
+ -d,   --domain                   : Execute a backup of only a set of domains, comma separated
+ -a,   --account                  : Execute a backup of only a set of accounts, comma separated

 ```